Growth of quasi-convex subgroups in groups with a constricting element: Growth estimation criteria

 In this section, we fix a group $G$ acting properly on a metric space $X$ and a subgroup $H\le G$.
 The goal is to establish simple criteria so that we can check if $H$ is a solution to the system of equations

-Our criterion to estimate the relative exponential growth rate is basically \cite[Criterion~2.4]{DalPePiSa17}.
+Our criterion to estimate the relative exponential growth rate is basically \cite[Criterion~2.4]{dalbo_growth_2011}.
 The statement that we actually need is more specific, so we will give a proof for the convenience of the reader.
-Recall that a subgroup $H\le G$ is \textit{divergent} if its Poincaré series $\mathcal{P}_H(s)$ diverges at $s=\omega_H$.
+Recall that the action of a subgroup $H\le G$ on $X$ is \emph{divergent} if its Poincaré series $\mathscr{P}_H(s)$ diverges at $s=\omega(H)$.